Smoothness of stabilisers in generic characteristic: Introduction

+Theorem~\ref{thm:smoothcent} uses the hypothesis that $X$ is separated in order to infer that the centralisers are closed subschemes of $G$ (see \cite[I.2.6]{Jan03}).
+Note also that the lower bound of $p_0$ in Theorem~\ref{thm:smoothcent} for centralisers does not depend on $Y$; the bound in Theorem~\ref{thm:smoothnorm} for normalisers does, however, depend on $Y$, and this dependence cannot be removed: see Remark~\ref{rem:normdpndce}.

-Examples of affine group schemes over rings abound.
-The split reductive groups are $\Z$-defined; so too are the subgroups normalised by a split maximal torus---so called subsystem subgroups.
-This class includes all parabolic subgroups, for example.
+Natural examples of algebraic groups over rings abound, of course.
+The split reductive groups are all $\Z$-defined \cite{Dem63}; and so too are the subgroups of reductive groups normalised by a split maximal torus---so-called \emph{subsystem subgroups}.
+This class includes all parabolic subgroups of reductive groups.

-There are several known special cases of the theorem already in the literature.
-Possibly the most influential---at least for Lie theory---is where $G$ is split reductive and $X$ is either $G$ itself or its Lie algebra, on which $G$ acts by the relevant adjoint action.
-Then it is well-known that everything is defined over $\Z$ and the centralisers of single elements of $X(\bar k)$ are smooth whenever $p$ is a very good prime for $G$.
-This was first shown by Richardson \cite{Ric67}, and enabled him to give an elegant proof that the number of unipotent and nilpotent orbits of $G$ is finite, among other things.
-Richardson's result was generalised in \cite{BMRT07}, to cover arbitrary subgroups of $G(\bar k)$ and subalgebras of $\Lie(G)$.
+There are several known special cases of the theorem.
+One of the most influential in Lie theory occurs when $G$ is split reductive and $X$ is either $G$ itself or its Lie algebra ${\mathfrak g}$, on which $G$ acts by the relevant adjoint action.
+Then it is well-known that the group $G$, the algebra ${\mathfrak g}$, and the adjoint action are defined over $\Z$ (see \cite[II.1.1]{Jan03}) and the centralisers of single elements of $X(\bar k)$ are smooth whenever $p$ is a very good prime for $G$.
+This follows (see \cite[Thm.~1.3(a)]{BMRT07}) from work of Richardson \cite{Ric67}, who used the notion of a reductive pair to give an elegant proof for very good $p$ that the number of unipotent and nilpotent orbits of $G$ is finite.
+This smoothness result was generalised in \cite[Thm.~1.2]{BMRT07} to cover arbitrary subgroups of $G(\bar k)$ and subalgebras of $\Lie(G)$.
 The hypotheses were further weakened in \cite{Her13}.
-Normalisers, while much less well-behaved, were thoroughly considered in \cite{HS16}, where it was shown that (necessarily large) bounds on the characteristic exist, depending on the root system, which ensure the normalisers of subspaces of the Lie algebras in reductive groups are smooth.
-These results have all found applications in developing the subgroup structure of simple algebraic groups and their Lie algebras; recent examples include \cite{LT18} and \cite{PSMax}.
-Beyond that, there have been consequences for combinatorics, representation theory and geometric invariant theory.
+Normalisers, while much less well-behaved, were thoroughly considered in \cite{HS16}, where it was shown that (necessarily large) bounds on the characteristic exist, depending on the root system, which ensure the normalisers of subspaces of the Lie algebras of reductive groups are smooth.
+Through the classification of nilpotent and unipotent orbits, these results have found applications in developing the subgroup structure of simple algebraic groups and subalgebra structure of their Lie algebras; recent examples include \cite{LT18} and \cite{PSMax}.